PlotMap: Automated Layout Design for Building Game Worlds: Experiments Analysis

-\begin{itemize} \item the map is represented by a pixel-based image defined as (42 x 42 x 3). \item the constraints are represented by natural language utterances or one-hot vectors, depending on the embedding strategies described in the following paragraph. \item Each plot facility's information is represented by a vector, consisting of its position $[x, y]$ on the map, a binary motion indicator signifying if it is its turn to move or not, and a unique identifier. \end{itemize}
+\begin{itemize} \item a map encoded as a ($42\times 42\times 3$) RBG image. \item constraints represented by natural language utterances or relational expressions, depending on the embedding strategies described in the following paragraph. \item Each plot facility's information is represented by a vector, consisting of its position $[x, y]$ on the map, a binary motion indicator signifying if it is its turn to move or not, and a unique identifier. \end{itemize}

-\paragraph{RL Training Details} All of our policies are trained using Proximal Policy Optimization (PPO) \cite{schulman2017proximal}.
-The details of the training hyper-parameters are in Appendix~\ref{appen:hyper-details}.
+In all of our experiments, we have set a limit of 10 for both the number of plot facilities and the number of constraints.
+All of our policies are trained using Proximal Policy Optimization (PPO) \cite{schulman2017proximal}.
 To handle the multi-modal observation space, we employ pre-trained models to independently extract embeddings from the map (image) and constraint (natural language) inputs.
 These embeddings are subsequently concatenated with the informational vector and provided as inputs to the policy network.
-Specifically, we design three strategies for deriving the embeddings:
+Specifically, we design two strategies for deriving the embeddings: